Arhan-fx/PeriodicAtomSimulation/README.md

 3. **Speed Control:** Adjusts the electron animation speed interactively.
 4. **GUI Buttons and Slider:** Provides an intuitive interface for navigation and control.

-## Customization
-To add more elements, update the `atomic_data` dictionary with the new element's properties, including the symbol, atomic number, mass number, number of neutrons, and electron configuration.

-## Screenshots
-Add screenshots or gifs to showcase the simulator in action.

----

-### Disclaimer
-This project is for educational purposes and demonstrates basic atomic visualizations.
-It does not account for complex quantum mechanics or real-world electron behavior.